keu/docs/astro/deployment-metrics.md

 ## Deployment analytics

-Located in the Workspace view of the Cloud UI, the **Analytics** page contains a suite of metrics for your Deployments.
+The **Analytics** page contains a suite of metrics for a given Deployment.
 This page includes metrics that give you insight into the performance of both your data pipelines and infrastructure.
 Because metrics are collected in real time, you can use this page to detect irregularities in your pipelines or infrastructure as they happen.

-To view metrics for a given Deployment, open the Deployment in the Cloud UI and click **Analytics**.
+To view metrics for a Deployment, open the Deployment in the Cloud UI and click **Analytics**.
 The following topics contain information about each available metric.

 ### DAG and task runs